JasonNumberThirteen/pygameSokoban/README.md

 - Visual Studio Code IDE for writing code
 - Python 3.11.2
 - pygame 2.1.3

+## Features
+- 640x480 resolution
+- Movement by pressing keys
+- Boxes pushing system
+- Collision detection (tile is walkable & box can be pushed)
+- Level, moves & boxes counters
+- Transfer to the next level when completed the current one
+- Graphics drawn without any sprites
+- Loading levels data from CSV files
+- UI system drawing texts in given color
+- Adjustable plenty of values in single script

+## Usage
+- Press W / S / A / D to move the player (the green filled circle)

 ## Credits
 - This project was made by [Jason](https://jasonxiii.pl "Jason.
 Cała informatyka w jednym miejscu!
 Oficjalna strona internetowa!
 Setki artykułów na różne tematy!
 Wszystko stworzone przez jedną osobę!")